Portable heater reviews: Features explained

-Which? has reviewed and rated the latest electric fan portable heaters - find out which are Best Buys portable heaters, including models from DeLonghi, Dimplex and more.
+Which? has reviewed and rated popular electric fan portable heaters - find out which scored the best in our full portable heater reviews area, including models from DeLonghi, Dimplex and more.
 If you are having problems with your central heating, you can also find tips on maintaining your boiler in our heating section.

 Types of portable heater

 These are the lightest and most portable type of heater.
 They’re great if you want to heat a room fast as they warm up quickly.